mirkobrombin/FVS/README.md

 File Versioning System with hash comparison and data storage to create unlinked states that can be deleted

-> ⚠️ This is a work in progress.
+> ⚠️ This is currently a Beta.

 ### Why FVS?
 The main reason for this project is for the purpose of personal knowledge and